Example: [Collected via e-mail, January 2007]

 The owner of the cars was a car dealer in the 1970s and 1980s, and decided to save the more interesting cars that came through his doors.
 When the barn was full, he padlocked and "soldered" the doors shut.
 (Perhaps welding was too permanent.)

 Web sites varied on the number of cars: 58, 100, and 180 were speculated.
-According to Morais, there are 180 cars in the barn.
+According to Morais, there are

 And, aw shucks, none of the cars is for sale.